CallsignBadger/CallsignBadger/README.md

 ## About Me 🧑‍💻

-I'm a [Your Profession or Student Status] with a keen interest in exploring the depths of computer systems, solving algorithmic challenges, and diving into the fascinating world of deep learning.
+I'm a developer with a keen interest in exploring the depths of computer systems, solving algorithmic challenges, and diving into the fascinating world of deep learning.

 ## Interests 💡